drittich/windows-key-disabler/README.md

 # WindowsKeyDisabler
-A windows tray utility for disabling the left Windows key
+A windows tray utility for temporarily disabling the left Windows key

 ## Description